CSC480-16S/Roots-Installer/README.md

-This is the 32-bit Linux installer for the Roots genealogy website server.
+This a Linux installer for the Roots genealogy website server.

 Tested on: Ubuntu 15.10